Double Vision (2002 film): Plot

 They also find that all victims have done something against their conscience, and that a kind of fungus was used to induce hallucination, pleasure and guilt which made the victims kill themselves.
 An advanced technology was used to spread the fungus, and the Police traced this technology to two bosses of an electronics company in Hsinchu Science Park.
 The men spent their fortune to move a Taoist temple into their company, where many cultists gather.
 The police enter the building and finds the temple.
 They start to arrest everyone but the cultists fight back.
 There is a massacre and many officers and cultists die.
 After the massacre Kevin and Huang finds a seemingly innocent girl hidden inside a chamber at the back of the temple.
 The case is closed.

 The next day Huang finds Kevin dead, having pulled out his own tongue, which is the fifth suffering required.
 Huang finds that both he and Kevin were infected with the fungus.
 Huang begins to hallucinate, tormented by the guilt he feels for his wife and daughter.
 He sees the girl survivor beckoning to him so he goes off in search of her.
 He visits the hospital but is informed that the girl left.
 He then goes to the temple where the girl is waiting for him.
-It is revealed that the girl is the actual cult's leader who has the double pupils in her eye and believes that by having Huang kill her, she can complete the final and last requirement to become immortal.
-The girls puts Huang through a series of hallucinations, his guilt building and eating away at his consciousness, until it finally culminates into Huang killing her.
+It is revealed that the girl, Hsieh Ya-li, is the actual cult's leader who has the double pupils in her eye and believes that by having Huang kill her, she can complete the final and last requirement to become immortal.
+Hsieh puts Huang through a series of hallucinations, his guilt building and eating away at his consciousness, until it finally culminates into Huang killing her.

 There are two endings to the film.
 Both using Buddhist Gatha.
 The happy ending reveals that "love is immortal" (有愛不死), hinting to us that Huang doesn't die and he is saved because of the love for his family.
 The other version from the DVD reveals that he dies.